 I was certain once, too, said the woman with the hundred-year-old eyes Certainty the folly the fallacy of those who don’t know that they don’t know.
 I was one such.

 Is there no room for uncertainty in this world?
 No place for wonder?
 No patience for mystery?
 No home for possibility?
-Isn’t it possible that for just a moment, you could see the stars between the star where there was only darkness before, and be heartened in the night?
+Isn’t it possible that for just a moment, you could see the stars between the stars where there was only darkness before, and be heartened in the night?

 Is a life lived with no margin for error a death lived in a room where sunshine and fresh air are the least of what is not admitted?
 It is dust we speak of most often as settled.